Semana Santa (Holy Week) & Easter Featured in

-One of the greatest annual festivals in Seville is celebrated in the week leading up to Easter.
+One of the greatest annual festivals in Seville is celebrated during Semana Santa (Holy Week)—the week leading up to Easter.
 Colorful action consists of processions in which enormous ‘pasos’ (floats) are carried around the streets by teams of ‘costaleros’ (bearers) followed by hundreds of ‘nazarenos’ (penitents).

 Many women wear lace Mantillas during Semana Santa in Seville.
 These beautiful veils are exceptionally delicate and detailed.
 It's not easy to fit them in place, as you have to weave your hair around the comb to keep a mantilla from falling.

 La Saeta is a religious song which performers sing during the procession.
 This acapella singing is the most emotional thing for many locals.
 To sing la saeta is a great honor, and only the best performers get this opportunity.
 The entire crowd stands in complete silence listening to the song.